 Ben Askegaard has a passion for providing Kindred area growers the hybrids and varieties they need.
 He’s good at it too; thanks to his experience as a CCA and his crop and weed science degree from North Dakota State University.
 In the corn field and on the softball field, Ben is a competitor.
 During the summer, he is a pitcher for a fastpitch softball team in the Fargo-Moorhead area.
 And when he’s not playing softball, Ben is on the lake.

-Kyle Kremer is voraciously competitive.
-This quality, combined with his business management and crop and weed science degrees, is essential to his role as a sales agronomist.
-Kyle thrives on helping growers find a higher output solution for their farms.
+Kyle Kremer thrives on helping growers find a higher output solution for their farms.
+His competitive nature, combined with his business management and crop and weed science degrees, is essential to his role as a sales agronomist.
 When he’s not helping growers succeed, Kyle is hunting, fishing, and trapping throughout the Midwest and western U.S.

 Kristi Schultz’s farm responsibilities range from field operations (she claims the title of “best rock roller” in her family!) to working cattle – and that’s in addition to her role at Peterson Farms Seed.
 As our customer service lead, Kristi keeps us focused on exceptional service to farmers.
 We appreciate her positive attitude and savvy organizational skills.
 When she’s not at the office or helping on the farm, Kristi spends her time volunteering, “building diving” (collecting antiques), and trying to complete her Pinterest projects.